growlheard/postgres_course_work/README.md

-# postgres_course_work
+## Сourse Work № 5.
+Working with databases.

+***Hello.
-Hello, to start the project, you will need to fill the hh_database.py file with valid data and run the Main.py
+To start the project, you will need to fill the hh_database.py file with valid data and run the Main.py***